Quantum marginal problem and incompatibility: Introduction

-{\it Introduction.---} Quantum incompatibility is one of the cornerstones of quantum theory~\cite{heinosaari2016invitation}.
-Although being an abstract quantity, incompatibility is closely related to the non-classical behaviour in various practical quantum protocols such as quantum steering \cite{Quintino2014,Uola2014,uola2015one,KiBuUoPe2017}, contextuality \cite{Xu2019,Tavakoli2019}, tests of macrorealism \cite{Clemente2015,UoViCo2018}, quantum communication advantage \cite{CaHeTo2019,SkSuCa2019,uola2019a,Michal2019,Leo2019,Claudio2019,Mori2019,uola2019b,Buscemi2019}, and non-locality~\cite{fine1982hidden,Wolf2009}.
-In such scenarios any set of incompatible measurements results in genuinely quantum behaviour given that one possesses a properly chosen catalyst state.
-Conversely, if compatibility is present, the systems are classical for any input state.
+Incompatibility of measurements is one of the most intriguing features of quantum theory~\cite{heinosaari2016invitation}.
+It refers to the fact that certain measurements cannot be performed simultaneously.
+Although being an abstract concept on the mathematical level, measurement incompatibility is important also from an experimental perspective.
+It gives rise to the non-classical behaviour in various quantum protocols such as quantum steering \cite{Quintino2014,Uola2014,uola2015one,KiBuUoPe2017}, contextuality \cite{Xu2019,Tavakoli2019}, tests of macrorealism \cite{Clemente2015,UoViCo2018}, quantum communication \cite{CaHeTo2019,SkSuCa2019,uola2019a,Michal2019,Leo2019,Claudio2019,Mori2019,uola2019b,Buscemi2019}, and non-locality~\cite{fine1982hidden,Wolf2009}.
+Crucially, any set of incompatible measurements results in genuinely quantum behavior given that one possesses a properly chosen catalyst state.
+Conversely, compatible measurements give rise to only classical behavior regardless of how the system is prepared.

-Similar arguments can be made for relevant classes of shared quantum states such as entanglement \cite{Dani2017,Piani2009,Bae2019} and steering \cite{Piani2015}, and for various single system properties such as coherence \cite{Napoli2016} and asymmetry \cite{PiCi2016}.
-In this case the measurements work as a catalyst and, as optimising over measurements is more demanding than optimising over states, it is typically more challenging to give the quantum properties of states a complete characterisation in terms of tasks.
-Recently, a framework generating characterisations for subsets of states (as well as for subsets of measurements) has been introduced based on discrimination tasks~\cite{Ryuji2019,TaRe2019,uola2019a}.
-However, such characterisation is not directly applicable to shared states without introducing global measurements.

-In this paper we consider a specific property of a collection of quantum states not being the reductions of any global quantum state, or in other words belonging to the complement of the set of state tuples for which the quantum marginal problem has a solution.
-In the case of entangled states the latter property also goes by the name of monogamy of entanglement.
-We then show that this property is in one-to-one correspondence with the incompatibility property of quantum channels by considering a generalised form of the Choi isomorphism.
-This result provides a task-oriented characterisation to the quantum marginal problem.
-As a special case, we develop a task-oriented characterisation for the well-known semidefinite-programming-hierarchy of symmetric extendability~\cite{Doherty2002, Doherty2004}.

-On top of translating the operational characterisation from the field of quantum dynamics to the realm of quantum states, we exemplify the use of our technique by applying known results on the quantum marginal problem to develop criteria on channel broadcastability.
-Conversely, based on~\cite{Haapasalo2019a} we derive necessary and sufficient conditions for the existence of a solution to the quantum marginal problem for a family of symmetric quantum states.
-As a special case we solve the quantum marginal problem for pairs of two-qubit Bell diagonal states~\cite{horodecki2009quantum}.